opendistro-for-elasticsearch/sql/docs/user/dql/expressions.rst

 Limitations
 -----------

-1. Only a subset of the SQL functions above can be used in select without query for now.
+1. Only a subset of the SQL functions above is implemented in new engine for now.
 More function support are being added.
 2. For now function name is required to be lowercase.